-- i) Exclusions at management company level: unsustainable activities and practices are identified using an approach based on international standards and rules in the following areas: (a) controversies concerning the OECD Guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the principles of the United Nations Global Compact, (b) controversial weapons, (c) thermal coal production, (d) energy producers, (e) tobacco, (f) adult entertainment. - ii) Negative screening specific to the fund: companies with a global START score of "D" or "E" (on a rating scale from "E" to "A") are excluded from the fund's investment universe.
-Companies with a START rating of "E" (on a rating scale from "E" to "A") for environmental and social pillars are excluded from the fund's investment universe.
-Companies with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
-Companies with a global MSCI rating of "CCC" or "B" (on a scale from "E" to "A") may re-enter the investment universe.
+- i) Exclusions at management company level: unsustainable activities and practices are identified using an approach based on international standards and rules in the following areas: (a) controversies concerning the OECD Guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the principles of the United Nations Global Compact, (b) controversial weapons, (c) thermal coal production, (d) energy producers, (e) tobacco, (f) adult entertainment. - ii) Negative screening specific to the fund: extended or stricter exclusions include the oil and gas sector, conventional weapons, gambling, alcohol, energy production, thermal coal production (strict exclusion), palm oil, airlines, companies involved in factory farming, and companies on the list published by People for the Ethical Treatment of Animals ("PETA") of companies that test their products on animals, as well as those that do not have a permanent policy banning animal testing.
+The investment universe is reduced even further by excluding companies that are not aligned with the United Nations Sustainable Development Goals, identified using the method set out above, as well as companies rated E or D in START.

-The fund cannot invest more than 10% of its net assets outside its investment universe after the reduction (by at least 20%).
+The fund cannot invest more than 10% of its net assets outside its investment universe after the reduction (by at least 25%).